vazco/meteor-universe-collection/README.md

 -    `isLoggedIn()` checks if this user is logged in (works on client and publication)

--    `isAdmin()` checks if user has flag is_admin === true (You can override this method in `UniUsers.UniUse` and checks something else)
+-    `isAdmin()` checks if user has flag is_admin === true (You can override this method in `UniUsers.UniUser` and checks something else)

 -    `setPermission(name, value)` sets permission on current user (is available on server)